mikenewbon/blender-studio/docs/development.md

 There are also commands that import data from the Cloud, but running them requires some additional arrangements - ask Francesco about it.
 Another way is to upload data fixtures created from the staging database.

+### Fixtures
+Your public key has to be added to the known hosts in the staging server.
+1. Copy the fixtures directory from staging to your machine:
+    ```
+    scp -rp root@37.139.8.152:/var/www/blender-studio/fixtures/ .
+    ```
+2. Run:
+    ```
+    ./manage.py loaddata --exclude auth.permission ./fixtures/fixture_users.json
+    ./manage.py loaddata ./fixtures/fixture_static_assets.json
+    ./manage.py loaddata ./fixtures/fixture_comments.json
+    ./manage.py loaddata ./fixtures/fixture_training.json
+    ./manage.py loaddata ./fixtures/fixture_films.json
+    ./manage.py loaddata ./fixtures/fixture_blog.json
+    ```
+   The order may be changed, but some of the fixtures have to be loaded before certain other ones that depend on them.

+In case of some of the models, adding objects to the database will trigger post-save signals which update the search index.

+#### Troubleshooting
+If the `loaddata` command hangs, disable the post-save signals: in the `search/app.py` file comment out the `ready()` function definition (specifically, the import statement in its body).

+The staging database has different content type ids than the databases created recently (after the 'static_assets' app was renamed).
+This may cause problems with loading fixtures.
+The most probable case is that some users have permissions assigned, and these permissions relate to nonexistent content types.

+To fix this, open the `fixture_users.json` file, find the occurrences of the string `"user_permissions": [` (including the inverted commas).
+If any user has any numbers listed there, delete all those numbers, and leave an empty array, like this: `user_permissions": []`.

+You can then manually reassign user permissions in the admin panel.

 ## Blender ID authentication setup